 Rethink the ways that students can seek help.
 Haley Baum, assistant dean of students at Stockton University, has seen technology reduce barriers to reaching students: “Students who are less comfortable with walking into an office and asking for help will send that email or log on to that Zoom meeting to ask about resources, whether that be wellness services or food assistance.
 This is a positive side effect of COVID-19 that will likely impact the way student affairs professionals approach future work.”

 Embrace technology to connect with and engage the campus community.
-“We are reaching students in new ways,” says Laura R. Bryan, Deputy Title IX Coordinator for Prevention, Training, and Evaluation at the University of Tennessee, Knoxville. “[Our office] hosted a series of virtual lunch hours during summer 2020 to solicit input and share progress on updates to Title IX policies and procedures under the new rule.
+“We are reaching students in new ways,” says Laura R. Bryant, Deputy Title IX Coordinator for Prevention, Training, and Evaluation at the University of Tennessee, Knoxville. “[Our office] hosted a series of virtual lunch hours during summer 2020 to solicit input and share progress on updates to Title IX policies and procedures under the new rule.
 Following their approval, the Title IX coordinator shared updates and answered questions from attendees via a virtual Town Hall.”

 Finally, make certain the community is caring for each other.
 “We must remember that campus culture is reflected in the way we treat each other, every day.
 It may seem simple, but when we ask people ‘How are you doing?’ and we don’t truly listen to their response, we may as well have not asked,” says Baum.“ But that one interaction, that one time that you do actively listen, may make all the difference.
 Undoubtedly, this looks different with a mask on or via a computer screen, but it does not make it any less valuable.”